Implicits, type classes, and extension methods, part 4: understanding implicits

 implicitly[C].toString // "A"

-In some cases neither of these is applicable.
-Often in case, you have some sort of cyclic dependency between implicit definitions.
-As Scala compiler has troubles with such definitions at the moment, shapeless provided Lazy macro - it defers the resolution of some dependency and thus breaks the cyclic dependency.
+In some cases, neither of these is applicable.
+Often, you have some sort of cyclic dependency between implicit definitions.
+As the Scala compiler has trouble with such definitions at the moment, shapeless provides the Lazy macro — it defers the resolution of some dependency and thus breaks the cyclic dependency.

 Debugging hints